-Metal-free phthalocyanine (1, $H_2$ Pc) is a large planar macrocyclic compound with the formula $(C_8H_4N_2)4H_2$ .
+Metal-free phthalocyanine (1, H2Pc) is a large planar macrocyclic compound with the formula $(C_8H_4N_2)4H_2$ .

-7.1 How many $\pi$ -electrons are there in the bold region of the H2Pc molecule in compound 1 shown above?
+How many $\pi$ -electrons are there in the bold region of the $H_2$ Pc molecule (com-7.1 4.0pt pound 1 shown above)?

-Pcs containing one or two metal ions are called metallo-phthalocyanines (MPcs) and they exhibit different geometries as given above.
+Pcs containing one or two metal ions are called metallo-phthalocyanines (MPcs) and they exhibit different geometries as shown above.

-- 7.2 Complete the table in your answer sheet by determining the coordination number of central ions in 2-5. - 7.3 Complete the table in your answer sheet by determining the oxidation number 6.0pt of each metal (Cu, Ti, and Ce) in 2, 3, and 5. - 7.4 Complete the table in your answer sheet by determining the geometry of compounds 2-5. - 7.5 Complete the table in your answer sheet by determining the magnetic property 8.0pt of compounds 2-5. - Use the letter "p" for paramagnetic property and letter "d" for a diamagnetic property. - 7.6 Write the ground-state electron configuration of the silicon (Si) ion in the compound 4, and find all the quantum numbers for the 2p electrons in its ground state.
+- 7.2 Complete the table in your answer sheet by determining the coordination number of central ions in 2-5. - 7.3 Complete the table in your answer sheet by determining the oxidation number 6.0pt of each metal ion (Cu, Ti, and Ce) in 2, 3, and 5. - 7.4 Complete the table in your answer sheet by determining the geometry of compounds 2-5. - 7.5 Complete the table in your answer sheet by determining the magnetic property 8.0pt of compounds 2-5. - Use the letter "p" for paramagnetic property and letter "d" for a diamagnetic property. - 7.6 Write the ground-state electron configuration of the silicon (Si) ion in compound 4, and find all the quantum numbers for the 2p electrons in its ground state.

 Metal-free phthalocyanine ( $\mathbf{1}$ , $H_2$ Pc) is commonly formed through the cyclotetramerization of phthalonitriles.
 On the other hand, Pcs having different substituents are called asymmetric, which can be prepared by the statistical cyclization of two different phthalonitriles.
-This method has no selectivity and the product is a mixture of all possible isomers.
+This method has no selectivity and a mixture of all possible phthalocyanine isomers is obtained.

-- 7.7 Draw the possible products that may occur in the statistical cyclization method by using F and G. If there are any stereoisomers label as cis or trans-. - F and G represent two different symmetrical phthalonitriles. - One of the products is $\mathbf{F}4$ as given below. - Draw other products similar to the format in $\mathbf{F}4$ .
+- 7.7 Draw the possible phthalocyanine products that may form in the statistical cyclization method by using F and G. If there are any stereoisomers, label them as cis or trans-. - F and G represent two different symmetrical phthalonitriles. - One of the products is $\mathbf{F}4$ as given below. - Draw the other products in a format similar to that shown for $\mathbf{F}4$ (6).